Sam Lapides

 Sam Lapides (born David Samuel Lapides, August 14, 1962, Irvington, New Jersey) is an American singer-songwriter, known as the guitarist and lead vocalist for the bands Ghosthouse and Folkminers.
 He cites Paul Westerberg, The Replacements, The Rolling Stones, and Bob Dylan as influences.
 His folk-rock sound has been classified as Americana (music).
 Throughout his career, he has produced a variety of recordings and completed numerous tours of the United States and Europe.
+Sam does a weekly show called "Saturday's with Sam".

 Early career

 As the youngest of five children, Lapides was raised on the East Coast, moving between New Jersey and Maryland.
 He settled in Ann Arbor, Michigan where he attended Community High School where he played drums and joined local band The Evaders.
 He began playing guitar and started busking on the campus of the University of Michigan.
 In 1987, he recruited a band to play his songs.
 The Folkminers developed a rapid local following and released a cassette recording and a self-titled EP.